briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

 ## Cross references

-* Off-street parking facilities - see Ohio R. C. 717.05
+* Off-street parking facilities - see Ohio R.C.
+717.05
 * Registered owner prima-facie liable for unlawful parking - see TRAF.
 351.03
 * False coin or slug - see GEN. OFF 545.11
 * Tampering with coin machines - see GEN. OFF 545.12